Frequently Asked Questions

 }

-Where can I find more technical documentation for Hygraph?
+Where can I find more technical documentation about Hygraph's Content API?

-Hygraph offers several APIs: Content API (read/write), High Performance Content API (low latency, high throughput), MCP Server API (for AI assistants), Asset Upload API, and Management API.
-Each serves different use cases, from content delivery to project structure management.
-See API Reference.
+Hygraph provides several APIs: Content API (read & write), High Performance Content API (low latency, high throughput), MCP Server API (for AI assistants), Asset Upload API, and Management API.
+See the API Reference Documentation for details.

 What integrations are available with Hygraph?

-Hygraph integrates with various Digital Asset Management (DAM) systems (e.g., Aprimo, AWS S3, Bynder, Cloudinary, Imgix, Mux, Scaleflex Filerobot), Adminix, Plasmic, and supports custom integrations via SDKs and APIs.
-Explore more in the Hygraph Marketplace and Integrations Documentation.
+Hygraph offers integrations with Digital Asset Management (DAM) systems like Aprimo, AWS S3, Bynder, Cloudinary, Imgix, Mux, and Scaleflex Filerobot, as well as other tools like Adminix and Plasmic.
+Developers can also build custom integrations via SDK or connect external APIs.
+Explore the Hygraph Marketplace and Integrations Documentation for more.

 How does Hygraph ensure high performance for content delivery?

 Hygraph provides high-performance endpoints designed for low latency and high read-throughput.
-The platform actively measures GraphQL API performance and offers practical optimization advice.
+The platform actively measures GraphQL API performance and offers best practices for optimization.
 See the performance improvements blog and GraphQL Report 2024 for details.

 Pricing & Plans